Arunvishnu123/DigitalTwin/daily-report/April-9.md

 * checkout -  6:10 pm

 # work done
-* created a custom vue application for using the webpack cli
+* created a custom vue application using the webpack cli
 * integrate the 3d model into the vue application is succesfully done

 # work for tommrrow